oddbird/oddleventy/content/work/expression-builder.md

     slug: future
 summary: |
-  Aunalytics provides a full suite of data-analytics and management tools, inncluding the Aunsight Dataflow service.
+  Aunalytics provides a full suite of data-analytics and management tools, including the Aunsight Dataflow service.
-  The "expression builder" is an embeded Vue application allowing users to create and update the dataflows using a visual UI that describes data transformation without having to write code.
+  The "expression builder" is an embedded Vue application allowing users to create and update the dataflows using a visual UI that describes data transformation without having to write code.
-  Advanced users can also edit flows directly in JSON, or move seemlessly between the two modes.
+  Advanced users can also edit flows directly in JSON, or move seamlessly between the two modes.
 ---

 {% import 'quotes.macros.njk' as quotes %}